Hotmoka/hotmoka/tutorial/Takamaka.md

    way to know that the proposed investment was not enough.

-Hence, it would be nice and fair to provide investors with a way of accessing the `currentInvestment`.
+Hence, it would be nice and fair to provide investors with a way of accessing the value in the `currentInvestment` field.
 This is actually a piece of cake: just add this method to `SimplePonzi.java`:

 ```java